Mould vs Mildew: How to Tell the Difference (Field Guide)

 - Color: Can be deep black, dark green, vibrant red, or blue.

-- Texture: Often appears fuzzy, slimy, or fuzzy.
+- Texture: Often appears fuzzy, slimy, or velvety.

 - Location: Feeds on organic, porous materials like drywall, wood framing, paper, ceiling tiles, and carpet.